d-zine/Interactive-Marketing-Attribution-with-R-Shiny/README.md

 Using Python, I joined these tables and leveraged ChatGPT to write transformations, create visualizations in R, and collaborate on editing this post.

+<i>Starbucks Competitors Dataset</i>:

+I used the Yelp API to retrieve data on Starbucks' competitors in PA, NJ, and NY, limited to a call limit of 1000 per unique location searched.
+Due to concerns about the map's loading speed, I did not gather data for all 50 states.
+For this analysis, I defined Starbucks' competitors as coffee or tea businesses that have a Yelp rating of 3.5 or higher, which is the same rating held by Starbucks itself.

 <br>

 <b>Application</b>